Clinical Therapist Jobs in USA with Visa Sponsorship

 What visa options exist for clinical therapists beyond the H-1B?

 The O-1A is available for therapists with published research, clinical leadership recognition, or speaking invitations at professional conferences.
-The J-1 exchange visitor visa suits postgraduate clinical training programs.
-For Australians, the E-3 is an underused option that bypasses the H-1B lottery entirely.
-TN status covers psychologists for Canadian and Mexican nationals, though licensed counselors and social workers do not typically qualify under TN.
+The J-1 visa exchange visitor visa suits postgraduate clinical training programs.
+For Australians, the E-3 visa is an underused option that bypasses the H-1B lottery entirely.
+TN visa status covers psychologists for Canadian and Mexican nationals, though licensed counselors and social workers do not typically qualify under TN.

 Does my foreign master's degree qualify for H-1B sponsorship as a clinical therapist?